redhat-openshift-partner-labs/openshift-partner-labs-mcp-server/README.md

 - **Ruff** for linting and formatting (enforced by pre-commit)
 - **pytest** for testing with good coverage
 - **Conventional commits** for clear change history

+### Release Guidelines

+For maintainers creating releases:

+- **Version Updates**: Only update versions in `pyproject.toml` when preparing for release
+- **Release Timing**: Create releases for significant feature additions, bug fixes, or security updates
+- **Version Bumping**: Follow semantic versioning:
+  - **Patch** (0.1.1): Bug fixes and minor improvements
+  - **Minor** (0.2.0): New features that are backward compatible
+  - **Major** (1.0.0): Breaking changes or major milestones
+- **Pre-release Testing**: Ensure all automated checks pass before tagging
+- **Release Notes**: The automated workflow generates changelogs, but consider adding manual release notes for major releases
+- **Container Images**: All releases automatically publish multi-platform container images
+- **Coordination**: For major releases, coordinate with the team and update documentation as needed

 ### Areas for Contribution